01 • The Problem ——————

 Reflection

-What I would push further: fitment parity across shelf, cart, and adjacent touchpoints
+What I would push further: fitment parity on Cart in addition to PDP & Shelf.

 • What the project reinforced: iterating through leadership, not around it, builds better outcomes and faster alignment.